acornejo/pybz/README.md

 would use `blocks:-12346`.

 All array like fields support the `+` and `-`, but not all of them support setting with the `=` operator.
-This is a limitation of the bugzilla API and not bugz.
+Agian, this is simply the supported operations by the bugzilla API and not a choice made in bugz.
 To see which fields support it simply try it out and pybz will notify you of unsupported operations.

 # Examples